Heart Improvement Plan (HIP Streets)

 Who are the designers working on this project?
 And when is the next open house to see the updated designs?

-Kim Knowles asked 10 months ago
+Kim Knowles asked about 1 year ago

 Thanks for reaching out and taking an interest in this project.